A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Global fields and locally soluble orbits

-We now consider the sufficiency of the above two conditions for the existence of locally soluble orbits.
+We now consider the sufficiency of the existence of a locally soluble two-cover of $J^1$ for the existence of locally soluble orbits.
 Let $F$ denote the Fano variety corresponding to one rational orbit with invariant binary form $f(x,y)$.
-The existence of this rational orbit follows from Theorem \ref{prop:lsol}.
-Let $F[4] = F[4]_0$ denote the lift of $F$ to a torsor of $J[4]$ consisting of elements $x\in F$ such that $x+x+x+x=0$ in the group $X$ of four components defined in Theorem \ref{thm:pencil}.
-We need to show that there exists a class $c\in H^1(K, J[2])$ such that $c \cup W[2] = 0$ and $F[4] + c\in \Sel_4(J/K).$ Let $d_0$ be a class in $\Sel_4(J/K)$ such that $W[2] = 2d_0.$ It suffices to show that
+The existence of this rational orbit was the content of Theorem \ref{prop:lsol}.
+Let $F[4]$ denote the lift of $F$ to a torsor of $J[4]$ consisting of elements $x\in F$ such that $x+x+x+x=0$ in the group $X$ of four components defined in Theorem \ref{thm:pencil}.
+Let $\iota:H^1(K,J[2])\rightarrow H^1(K,J[4])$ denote the map induced from the inclusion of $J[2]$ inside $J[4]$.
+Then we have the following exact sequence: